-Online threats are constantly present, so it’s important to have solid antivirus software to vastly improve our safety.
-In this comparison, I will look at two major players, Norton and Webroot.
+In this comparison, I will look at two major players, Norton vs Webroot.

-If you’re in a hurry, Norton is my winner.
+If you’re in a hurry [spoiler alert], I can tell you that Norton is the winner.
 Norton offers useful features to protect your identity.
 It also includes parental controls to protect younger users of the internet.
 It delivered outstanding results in my own tests and recent independent tests.
-There’s no compromise on performance or useability.
+There’s no compromise on performance or usability.

 If you have more time, read on for the full comparison.